 Openings

-Our Structures, Networks, And Polymers (SNAP) Lab invites motivated students across mechanical engineering, materials science, biomedical engineering, computation (AI/ML), soft matter physics, and related fields to apply.
+We invite motivated students across mechanical engineering, materials science, biomedical engineering, computation (AI/ML), soft matter physics, and related fields to apply for roles studying the Mechanics of Structures, Networks, and Polymers (SNAP).

 Ph.D.
 Openings